Train to become a teacher in Australia at ECU, Perth

 Annual tuition fees are A$29,800.
 Total programme fees are approximately A$60,000.

-ECU currently offers the International Masters Scholarship, which provides a 20% reduction in tuition fees for the duration of the programme.
-This would reduce the total tuition fee above to approximately A48,000 (A$24,000 per year for two years).
+ECU currently offers the International Masters Scholarship, which provides a 20% reduction in tuition fees for the first year of the programme.
+This would reduce the total tuition fee above to approximately A$24,000 the first year.
 Please click here for more details

 ECU teaching highlights